 A university or college course in design is based on a set curriculum and forces you to focus your ideas and maybe even the tutors ideas within the boundaries of that curriculum.
 The problem with this is that it closes you off from the real world.
 In reality the industry of design changes at tremendous pace so whilst you’re stuck in a box at university, the design industry has moved on tenfold.
 The result is that you may have some knowledge and skills to design but will be inexperienced to work as a professional designer because universities just can’t keep up with the design world.

-To solve this problem you need to start looking around at everything thats graphically designed.
-Look at your own work, other peoples work, products at the supermarket, the credits to a movie, the movie poster itself, look around everywhere to soak up as much real world design as possible.
-Look at it, analyse it and digest it to grow your design.
+To solve this problem you need to start looking around at everything that’s graphically designed.
+Look at your own work, other peoples work, products at the supermarket, the credits to a movie, the movie poster itself, look around everywhere to soak up as much

 From branding and identity to packaging and artwork, all the design you see around you are the types of design that professional designers create and that’s the type of design that you’ll need to engage in, in order to work professionally as a designer.